geoserver/geoserver-history/doc/user/source/styling/sld-cookbook/points.rst

-This example specifies points to be styled as red circles with a diameter of six (6) pixels.
+This example specifies points to be styled as red circles with a diameter of 6 pixels.

 .. figure:: pix/simplepoint.png
    :align: center